city

 How to Temporarily Fix a Broken Windowpane

-If, due to different reasons, saving your current window glazing is the priority, then consider taking the following step as a temporary fix for a broken house window:
+Take the following steps as a temporary fix for a broken house window:

 #1.
 Secure the Area

-Once you have determined the cause of the broken window, it is essential to secure the shattered glass.
-Start by cordoning off the affected area.
+First, make the space safe.
 Shut the door or separate the space with a barrier, like a sheet of cardboard or a partition.

 #2.
 Clean the Surface Carefully